khallad2/hurricane-analyser/README.md

 - user Authentication and authorization and security aspects are handled using (Middleware & JWT) etc..

 If I have more time:
-- Use Interceptors to transform Request/Response
+- Transform Request/Response using Interceptors or Middlewares
+- Create centralised Exceptions handling using Filters
 - Implement 95% + testing code coverage
 - create .env.dev & .env.stage